schmittjoaopedro/mmas-mem/Readme.md

 Besides that, in this study, we are applying the algorithm over dynamic and asymmetric traveling salesman problem with moving vehicle.
 The problem dynamics is inspired by traffic factors used in Mavrovouniotis (2013).

 This study was presented in the 7th Brazilian Conference on Intelligent Systems (BRACIS 2018).
-For further information, the paper is available at (#link) and the presentation video is available below:
+For further information, the paper is available at ([IEEEXplorer](https://ieeexplore.ieee.org/document/8575580)) and the presentation video is available below:

 <div align="center">
 <a href="http://www.youtube.com/watch?feature=player_embedded&amp;v=znOOfW4WXyE" rel="nofollow">